ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Conventions.md

 ## Indentation

-Indentation is vital to readibillity.
+Indentation is vital to readability.
 Indent only in a block of code (inside {}).

 Indent 4 spaces normally.
 You can use tab or spaces to indent.